-3. The investigation is based on information supplied by Mr D and Mr C and the response by North Lanarkshire Council (the Council) to my enquiries.
+- 3. The investigation is based on information supplied by Mr C and Mr D and the Council's response to my enquiries.
 I have not included in this report every detail investigated but I am satisfied that no matter of significance has been overlooked.
-Mr D and the Council were given an opportunity to comment on a draft of this report.

-(a) The Council did not have proper regard to site levels in the development; and (b) The Council did not ensure that appropriate plans were made available to enable neighbours properly to gauge the effect of the proposed development on their privacy

-4. An application for outline planning consent for the formation of 37 house plots and associated roads was submitted to the Council and registered on 5 August 2002.
+Mr C, Mr D and the Council were given an opportunity to comment on draft reports. - (a) The Council did not have proper regard to site levels in the development; and (b) The Council did not ensure that appropriate plans were made available to enable neighbours properly to gauge the effect of the proposed development on their privacy - 4.
+An application for outline planning consent for the formation of 37 house plots and associated roads was submitted to the Council and registered on 5 August 2002.
 The application (Application A) involved a departure from the development plan and was advertised in a local newspaper on 14 August 2002.
 It was submitted in conjunction with other applications for planning consent and listed building consent to convert an existing listed farm steading into 23 dwelling houses.
 Although the site was located in the Green Belt, it was considered by officers that the release of land for a new housing development was justified in order to secure retention of the listed building which was then in danger of collapse.